When we read a book and ask the children questions about the story, they make

-In music with Ms. Jan as well as on a daily basis in the classroom, children are encouraged to experience elements such as rhythm, melody and tempo.
-They develop attentive listening skills and are free to sing or respond independently in listening and moving.
-By following rhythm and keeping tempo, kids are being exposed to math while having a great time.
+In music children are encouraged to experience elements such as rhythm, melody and tempo.
+They develop attentive listening skills and are free to sing or respond independently through listening and moving.
+By following rhythm and keeping tempo, young learners are being exposed to math while having a great time.

 Art is an important part of your child’s early childhood education.
-Children are active learners, and making art is a hands-on activity that expands imagination and exercises creativity.
+Children are active learners and making art is a hands-on activity that expands imagination and exercises creativity.
 It also develops small motor control and eye/hand coordination, and sharpens children’s powers of observation.
-Children learn the fundamentals of art –color, line, shapes, form and texture, by painting, drawing, making collages, and talking about their work.
-Two’s learn about primary colors, and discover how to mix colors to make a third.
-By creating art and looking at it, children gain an understanding of composition, balance and symmetry.
+Children learn the fundamentals of art –color, line, shape, form and texture by painting, drawing, making collages, and talking about their work.
+They learn about primary colors and discover how to mix colors to make a third.
+By creating and looking at art, children gain an understanding of composition, balance and symmetry.

 This area encourages observation, exploration, questioning, and problem solving.
 Concepts about living things (plants, animals and people); growing bodies, cycles, patterns, the five senses and their uses; air, water and weather conditions are considered.
 Science is based on curiosity and reinforces children’s curiosity through discussion.
 Talking is key because it helps children internalize their observations.
 They begin to understand the scientific method, learning how to develop hypotheses, testing them, recording and comparing data.
 Through exploration and discussion, children learn that science is part of their lives.